CS3219-AY2526Sem1/cs3219-ay2526s1-project-g26/README.md

     Use the CodeExecutionOutput and Language types from the attached types file.
     ```
-  - Output Summary: A .ts file with low-level code execution engine implementing the `executeCode` function using child_process.exec for process execution and basic timeout handling with setTimeout.
+  - Output Summary: A .ts file with low-level code execution engine implementing the `executeCode` function and basic timeout handling with setTimeout.
   - Action Taken: Modified.
-  - Author Notes: Refactored to use `spawn` for better stream handling; added `pidusage` for memory monitoring; implemented proper stdin piping and comprehensive cleanup; enhanced error handling for compilation/timeout/runtime errors; tested with edge cases.
+  - Author Notes: added `pidusage` for memory monitoring, tested with edge cases.

 - `/frontend/src/pages/SubmissionDetail.tsx`.
   - Date: 2025-10-17